 Due to the small gaps that are often involved, feeding a flimsy floss strip through the gaps can be difficult.

 Oral-B’s Super Floss is a great option:

 50 strands of floss are provided in the pack.
 These are all pre-cut and at one end there is a stiffer end that allows for feeding the floss through the dental appliance to be much easier.

 You could also consider using a floss threader such as those from FlossFish (view here on Amazon) and Gum (view here on Amazon) that allow you to more easily feed your preferred floss in between dental appliances.

 If you want to get a good overall clean but do not enjoy the thought of string flossing the then you could take advantage of tools like a water flosser which gives an alternative, faster and more convenient option for flossing if time is short.
-We have put together some of our recommendations of the best water flossers for braces.
+I have put together some of our recommendations of the best water flossers for braces.

 Aside from regular string/tape floss the shape and intricacy of the dental appliance can mean that more specialised tools are required.